Joint ventures and business partnerships

 Read more about choosing the right joint venture partner.

 You should prepare the following documents for a joint venture:

 - business plan

 - marketing plan

 - cashflow projection

-Each partner should agree who is investing what, and in what form - eg cash or other assets.
+Each partner should agree who is investing what, and in what form - eg cash, services or other assets.
 If your venture needs external funding, the partners should agree: